Space-time nature of causality: Introduction

-In this work, along the lines of the work in Ref. \cite{amblard2011directed}, we intend to unify the concept of causality based on predictability introduced by Granger with the concept of causality defined in terms of transfer entropy, using for that a new unnoticed informational quantity that fully explores the space-time properties of causality, and that we call Causal Mutual Information (CaMI).
-CaMI$_{X \to Y}$ measures the total amount of information being transmitted from $X$ to $Y$, including both the information shared between both variables and that can be used to predict the present state of $X$ by observations in $Y$, and the information causally transmitted from $X$ to $Y$ and that can be used to predict the past states of $X$ by observations of the past and future states of $Y$.
-To highlight the space-time properties of causality, we mostly study coupled deterministic systems, but assume that measurements cannot obtain the precise location of the state of a variable, but the error is bounded, so, we assume that there is bounded observational noise.
+In this work, along the lines of the work in Ref. \cite{amblard2011directed}, we intend to unify the concept of causality based on the predictability {{of dynamical states}} introduced by Granger with the concept of causality defined in terms of transfer entropy, {{ by considering the spatio-temporal character of causality.
+We will also introduce an}} unnoticed informational quantity that fully explores the space-time properties of causality, and that we call Causal Mutual Information (CaMI).
+CaMI$_{X \to Y}$ measures the total amount of information being transmitted from $X$ to $Y$, including both the information shared between both variables and that can be used to predict the present state of $X$ by observations in $Y$ (i.e., Mutual Information), and the causal information transmitted from $X$ to $Y$ and that can be used to predict the past states of $X$ by observations of the past and future states of $Y$ (i.e., Transfer Entropy).